Lepovirta/koukku/README.md

 GitHub Webhook server.
 Listens for updates from GitHub for projects, and runs update scripts against the changes.

+## What can I use koukku for?

+The primary goal of this project is to provide a simple continuous integration/delivery platform for GitHub projects.
+For example, koukku can be used for deploying the latest version of a website which has source code hosted at GitHub.

 ## What exactly does it do?

-1. Listen for updates from GitHub
+1. Koukku listens for updates from GitHub by providing a webhook access.
-2. Trigger an update for received events, if a match is found in configuration.
+2. It triggers an update for a received event, if a match is found in configuration.
-3. Update the local repository with changes from remote repository.
+3. It updates the matching project's local repository with changes from remote repository.
-4. Run user configured update script in the local repository directory.
+4. It runs user configured update script in the local repository directory.

-## What can it be used for?

-The primary goal is to provide a simple continuous integration platform for GitHub projects.
-For example, this can be used for deploying the latest version of a website which has source code hosted at GitHub.

 ## Usage